Ex-detainee of Australia’s offshore detention centre shares fears over UK Rwanda plan

 Unlike on Nauru, where travel is extremely limited to the asylum seekers, refugees in Rwanda “are free to leave if they wish”, the Home Office said.

-“Under our approach people sent to Rwanda are not detained but relocated to have their asylum claims considered by Rwanda,” a UK Home Office spokesperson explained.
+“Under our approach, people sent to Rwanda are not detained but relocated to have their asylum claims considered by Rwanda,” a UK Home Office spokesperson explained.

-Rwandan government spokesperson Yolande Makolo said that they “will do our best to make sure that the migrants are taken care of, and that they are able to build their lives here.”
+Rwandan government spokesperson Yolande Makolo said that they “will do our best to make sure that the migrants are taken care of and that they are able to build their lives here”.

 But Dr Beth O’Connor is still concerned about the impact of passing asylum decisions to Rwanda – particularly on the mental health of those who are first to go.